 It is important to know how to set up a safe and comfortable workstation and the types of good work practices that should be used to prevent or minimize injury and discomfort.
-In order to evaluate your own computer workstation, complete the Office Ergonomics Self‑Assessment Checklist.
-For additional guidance and information, refer to the specific topic of interest.
-You may also wish to attend an upcoming office ergonomics awareness training session.
-If you require additional assistance or are experiencing health symptoms you may wish to ask your supervisor to arrange an office ergonomics assessment for you through Occupational Health & Safety Services.
+For guidance and information on setting up your workstation, refer to the specific topic of interest below, where you will find helpful tools and tips.

-The proper height of work surfaces can be achieved by adjusting the chair, the keyboard/mouse tray and/or the monitor height.
-If working surfaces are too high, you may have to raise your shoulders and arms which will increase the amount of effort (static muscle load) required and may result in fatigue and discomfort over time.
-Improper keyboard/mouse height and tilt may cause you to extend or bend your wrists upwards to reach the keyboard, adding to discomfort and possible injury.
-Remember to not rest your wrists on the desk/keyboard surface while actively typing, and avoid resting them on hard or sharp edges.
+The proper height of work surfaces can be achieved by adjusting the chair, the keyboard/mouse tray, and/or the monitor height.
+If working surfaces are too high, you may have to raise your shoulders and arms which will increase the amount of effort required and may result in fatigue and discomfort over time.
+Improper keyboard/mouse height and tilt may cause you to extend or bend your wrists upwards to reach the keyboard, adding to discomfort.
+Remember to not rest your wrists on the desk/keyboard surface while actively keying and avoid resting them on hard or sharp edges.

-Take some time to familiarize yourself with the adjustable features of your chair (e.g. chair height, tilt, arm rests).
+Take some time to familiarize yourself with the adjustable features of your chair (e.g. chair height, tilt, arm rests, etc.).
+For a summary of appropriate chair adjustments, please review the Appropriate Chair Adjustments document.

 In an office environment, it is important to consider both the overall lighting level and the position of lights and windows.
 For computer work, excessively bright lighting can cause visual discomfort, especially when it creates glare on the computer monitor.
 Inadequate lighting can also result in eye strain particularly when working with paper documents.
-Compared to computer work, paper-based work often requires a higher lighting level, such that additional task lighting may be necessary.
-Older workers may need a higher lighting level to compensate for visual limitations due to age.
+Compared to computer work, paper-based work often requires a higher lighting level; as such, additional task lighting may be necessary.

 Glare occurs when there is a large difference in light levels within the visual field.
 Glare can lead to visual fatigue and discomfort as the eyes try to adapt to the differences in light levels.
-You may also adopt an awkward body position in order to avoid either direct or indirect glare.
+You may also adopt an awkward body position in order to avoid glare.

+There are two types of glare: direct glare and indirect (or reflected) glare.
 Direct glare occurs when a source of bright light, such as a task light or an unshaded window, is directly in your field of view.
-Indirect/reflected glare occurs when light bounces off nearby surfaces into your field of view.
+Indirect/reflected glare occurs when light reflects off nearby surfaces (such as a computer monitor) into your field of view.
 Both types of glare can be distracting and impair your ability to view the computer monitor.

 To optimize the office environment with respect to lighting, the following should be considered: